Saturday, July 7, 1984

 We passed through the Hopi Reservation today, in an area where age-old disputes and rituals still exist.

 The Hopi generally live in settlements on three mesas that look like three fingers jutting from a high plateau in the north.
-The road passes south of the First, but climbs over the Second (above) and Third.
+The road passes south of the First, but climbs over the Second (left) and Third.
 The Hopi have lived on these mesas for centuries and are believed to be descendants of the Anasazi, who left cliff dwellings scattered throughout the region.
 Amazingly, they have developed a form of agriculture in a land where water in extremely scarce.

 Along with the Pueblo tribes in New Mexico, they revolted against the Spanish missionaries who never returned.
 The Navajo moved into the valleys below, however, starting a conflict that continues.
 When the US drew up reservation boundaries, it gave the Hopi a rectangular area inside the much larger Navajo reservation.